 Lastly, take enough bait that you'll not only have enough to fish with, but also enough to use for chum.
 When I'm actively shark fishing, I will be throwing cut chunks of bait fish into the water to attract sharks.
 I'll do this pretty often until the sharks show up and then I'll depend on my chum bag to keep them coming until the bite slows down.
 Then just repeat the process.

-Shark Fishing Rigs
+My Go-To Shark Fishing Rig

 Seasonal Shark Fishing Guide